[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ 6 ] [ 7 ] [ 8 ] [ 9 ] [ 10 ] [ 11 ] [ 12 ] [ 13 ] [ 14 ] [ 15 ] [ 16 ] [ next ]

 List the installation status of packages containing the string (or regular expression) "foo*": dpkg --list 'foo*'.

-Debian packaging system and provides the
+packaging system which provides the

 apt-get program.
-It
+It provides

-other unique features, see the User's Guide in
+libapt-pkg library.
+For more information, see the User's Guide in

 /usr/share/doc/apt-doc/guide.html/index.html (you will have to